Skip to main content

 Alternatives for realtime offline-first JavaScript applications

 To give you an augmented view over the topic of client side JavaScript databases, this page contains all known alternatives to RxDB.
 Remember that you are reading this inside of the RxDB documentation, so everything is opinionated.
-If you disagree with anything or think that something is missing, make a pull request to this file.
+If you disagree with anything or think that something is missing, make a pull request to this file on the RxDB github repository.

 Firebase